the-convocation/twitter-scraper/README.md

 ### Rate limiting
 The Twitter API heavily rate-limits clients, requiring that the scraper has its own rate-limit handling to behave predictably when rate-limiting occurs.
-By default, the scraper uses a rate-limiting strategy that rates for the current rate-limiting period to expire before resuming requests.
+By default, the scraper uses a rate-limiting strategy that waits for the current rate-limiting period to expire before resuming requests.

 **This has been known to take a very long time, in some cases (up to 13 minutes).**